CDRT/mk_docs/docs/guides/lcu/getting-started/quick-start.md

 ??? note "Deploying Updates via OSD Task Sequence"
     When performing a bare-metal OS deployment, you can dynamically retrieve the latest updates for a given machine type and install applicable updates to the specific model being deployed.
 This approach ensures systems receive all critical BIOS, firmware, and driver updates during imaging.

+    In the past, an admin had to modify the BIOS package XML descriptor to allow the update to silently install and not force a reboot.
+This is automatically handled by a private function in the module, leaving reboot control to the admin.

     ### Recommended Workflow

     ```powershell